Optimal witnessing of the quantum Fisher information with few measurements

 We now compare the difference between our bound and \EQ{eq:archetypical}.
-First, we consider the experimentally relevant region for which $\va{J_x}<1.$ We find that for points that are away from the boundary at least by $0.01$ on the vertical axis, the difference between the two bounds for $F_Q[\varrho,J_y]$ is smaller than $2\times10^{-6}.$ For points at the boundary the difference is somewhat larger, but still small.
-The relative difference is less than $2\%,$ and remains small even for larger particle numbers as shown in \FIG{fig:spin-squeezing}(b).
+First, we consider the experimentally relevant region for which $\va{J_x}<1.$ We find that for points that are away from the boundary at least by $0.01$ on the vertical axis, the difference between the two bounds for ${\mathcal F}_{\rm Q}[\varrho,J_y]$ is smaller than $2\times10^{-6}.$ For points at the boundary the difference is somewhat larger but still small; the relative difference is less than $2\%$ (see \APPENDIX{sec:QFI_at_lboundry_appendix}).
 Hence, \EQ{eq:archetypical} practically coincides with the optimal bound for $\va{J_x}<1.$ We now consider the region in \FIG{fig:spin-squeezing}(a) for which $\va{J_x}>1.$ The difference between the two bounds is now larger.
-It is largest at point M, for which the bound \eqref{eq:archetypical} is zero.
-Hence, for measurement values corresponding to points close to M, our method could improve the formula \eqref{eq:archetypical}.
+It is largest at point M, for which the bound, \eqref{eq:archetypical}, is 0.
+Hence, for measurement values corresponding to points close to M, our method could improve formula \eqref{eq:archetypical}.
 It is important from the point of view of applying our method to spin-squeezing experiments that the bound, \eqref{eq:archetypical}, can be substantially improved even for $\va{J_x}<1,$ if we assume a bosonic symmetry or we measure an additional quantity, such as $\exs{J_x^4}$ as shown in \FIG{fig:spin-squeezing}(b).